rahkooy/Neural-Network-Abalone/README.md

 their performance.
 Our goal is to find out whether or not complex neural networks perform better than regression.
-To do this, we start with simple neural networks with few layers and depth and grow models into the ones with more layers (and adding normalisation and batching) with higher depth.
+To do this, we start with simple neural networks with few layers and depth and grow models into the ones with more layers (and adding normalisation and dropout) with higher depth.
 Our experiments show that simpler models perform better for this task.
 The reference to the Kaggle competetion is the following.